HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 **Two tower model**: the two tower model is used for ranking.
 One tower takes the pin's content and makes it through several layers to become a pin's embedding.
 The other tower takes the user features as well as user engaging histories and becomes a user embedding.
 A final dot-product is between those two embeddings for ranking.

+**Features:** user side: user engagement history features + other user features -> user embedding; pin side: pin's recent performance + topic categorical features -> pin embedding

 **Serving**: the pin's embeddings are usually stable so they are precomputed before serving.
 They are computed in an offline workflow.
 For fresh pins (within a few hours of uploading), they will need to be computed online, namely, a real-time fresh pin embedding computation.
+User embedding is computed online.

+**Metrics:** offline: recall/precision at top k; online: engagement wins: total saves and closeups increase; total hide drop; increased diversity (some kind of measure).

 ### Pinterest Ads Recommendation System